JoaKing08/Town-Of-Us-Mira-JK/README.md

 Alignment: <b>Neutral Benign</b>\
 Inspiration: <b>Town Of Salem 2 (old Cursed Soul)</b>

-The Cursed Soul is a role that can Soul Swap with players to gain their role./ The Cursed Soul cannot win by themself until they get a role.
+The Cursed Soul is a role that can Soul Swap with players to gain their role.\
+The Cursed Soul cannot win by themself until they get a role.

 Game Options: